jeff4/bionotes.github.io/_other/newport-2021.md

 	* Newport pitched the possibility of working this way–entirely without email–permanently and Acharya needed time to process this because it was so shocking (p. xiii)
 * Standard default hypothesis: If one feels overwhelmed by email (or Slack or Microsoft Teams, etc.)  "its because your personal habits are sloppy: you need to batch your inbox checks, and turn off your notifications, and write clearer subject lines!
 If inbox overload gets really bad, then maybe your organization as a whole needs to tweak their 'norms' around issues like response time expectations." (p. xiv)
 	* But what if the opposite is true?
-	* "What if email didn't sae knowledge work but instead **accidentally traded minor conveniences for a major drag on real productivity (actual results)**, leading to slower economic growth"?
+	* "What if email didn't save knowledge work but instead **accidentally traded minor conveniences for a major drag on real productivity (actual results)**, leading to slower economic growth"?
 	* "What if our problems with these toolsdon't come from easily fixable bad habits and loose norms, bu instead from the way they dramatically and unexpectedly changed the very nature of how we work?"
 * Newport's 2016 [*Deep Work*](https://www.calnewport.com/books/deep-work/) argued that we undervalue concentration and that rapid, frequent, easy digital communication created frequent distractions.
 	* He assumed that the problem was insufficient knowledge and prioritization; "once organizations realized the importance of focus, they could easily correct their operations to make it a priority."